-“Right, so Ravensville had a population of about 20,000 with a medium sized Tesco and Asda on the far outskirts of the town, so further than we would like to go,” Tobi explained and drew our attention to the town displayed on the hologram, one of the buildings appeared to be highlighted, “This is the Co-op, in the centre of town and should give us a starting point to get some food,”
+“Right, so Ravensville had a population of about 20,000 with a medium-sized Tesco and Asda on the far outskirts of the town, so further than we would like to go,” Tobi explained drawing our attention to the town displayed on the hologram, one of the buildings appeared to be highlighted, “This is the Co-op, in the centre of town and should give us a starting point to get some food,”

 “There’s a stud farm not far from mine, they should have plenty of horses to appropriate,”